mjansen4857/pathplanner/Writerside/topics/pplib-Follow-a-Single-Path.md

 frc2::CommandPtr  DriveSubsystem::followPathCommand(std::string pathName){
     auto path = PathPlannerPath::fromPathFile(pathName);

-    return FollowPathHolonomic(
+    return FollowPathCommand(
         path,
         [this](){ return getPose(); }, // Robot pose supplier [this](){ return getRobotRelativeSpeeds(); }, // ChassisSpeeds supplier.
-MUST BE ROBOT RELATIVE [this](frc::ChassisSpeeds speeds){ driveRobotRelative(speeds); }, // Method that will drive the robot given ROBOT RELATIVE ChassisSpeeds
+MUST BE ROBOT RELATIVE [this](frc::ChassisSpeeds speeds, std::vector<units::ampere_t> torqueCurrentFF){ driveRobotRelative(speeds); }, // Method that will drive the robot given ROBOT RELATIVE ChassisSpeeds, AND torque current feedforwards
+        PPHolonomicDriveController( // PPHolonomicController is the built in path following controller for holonomic drive trains
-        HolonomicPathFollowerConfig( // HolonomicPathFollowerConfig, this should likely live in your Constants class PIDConstants(5.0, 0.0, 0.0), // Translation PID constants PIDConstants(5.0, 0.0, 0.0), // Rotation PID constants
+            PIDConstants(5.0, 0.0, 0.0), // Translation PID constants
-            4.5_mps, // Max module speed, in m/s
-            0.4_m, // Drive base radius in meters.
-Distance from robot center to furthest module.
-            ReplanningConfig() // Default path replanning config.
-See the API for the options here ),
+            PIDConstants(5.0, 0.0, 0.0) // Rotation PID constants
+        ),
+        Constants::robotConfig, // The robot configuration
         []() {
             // Boolean supplier that controls when the path will be mirrored for the red alliance
             // This will flip the path being followed to the red side of the field.